 - 1. Planning is a key component to the P-O-L-C framework.
 What type of planning do you think the founders of engaged in? - 2.
 What competitive advantages does possess? - 3.
 What are key strengths, weaknesses, opportunities, and threats? - 4.
 How might the extensive textbook industry experience

-- the founders possess help or hinder their strategy formulation and ultimate success or failure? - Based on Porter's strategies summarized in the figure below, which type of strategy do you see employing?
+5. Based on Porter's strategies summarized in the figure below, which type of strategy do you see employing?
 Support your response.